upendrabhattarai/2023.11.01.CommandLineBasics/README.md

 ---

-To navigate to the `dir_3` directory that you just created before:
+To navigate to the `dir_3` directory that you created before:

 ```bash
 cd /Users/<your_user_name>/Desktop/dir_1/dir_2/dir_3/